-This blog post started out as EPP essentials, but truthfully, these are items I use frequently for both foundation AND paper piecing!!
+This blog post started out as English paper piecing essentials, but truthfully, these are items I use frequently for both foundation AND English paper piecing!!
+If you are here for the foundation paper piecing essentials, they are here!!
+Perhaps you’ll be inspired to pick up English paper piecing as well!

-Everyone has a different ‘setup’, and you have to find what works for you.
+Everyone has a different EPP ‘setup’, and you have to find what works for you.
 Some people use a plastic box, others use a pouch.
 I use a fabric ‘folder’ with a zipper that opens the whole way, and can lay on my lap.
-If I was to redo it, I’d put plastic (from a 3 ring binder or something) on the inside to stabilize it more….but it works.

 My second was a hard sided pouch for a rotary cutter.
 It wasn’t bad….but it was a little too small.

-Here are the things I love and use in my pouch.
-I buy most of my EPP stuff on Amazon, I have linked to the sellers I’ve purchased from, and had great experiences with.
+Here are the things I love for English and foundation paper piecing.
+For the products on Amazon, I have linked to the sellers I’ve purchased from, and had great experiences with.
 I purchase on Amazon, because even though I live in a large city…there isn’t a quilt shop nearby.
 Plus, if you are on the road, you can have Amazon items shipped right to the hotel or the campground!
 Note: these are affiliate links.
 I earn a few pennies if you purchase using these links.
 But these are the actual items I have and use.
 I’m not recommending something I don’t already love and use.

 I adore these needles for EPP!!!